Skip to content

 bash

-# Core test suite with coverage
+# Test suite with coverage

 uv run pytest --cov=noeta --cov-report=term --cov-fail-under=85